Breast Enlarging Herbs -An introduction.

 There are hundreds of formulas for breast enhancement on the market that contain these and various other herbs.
 Unfortunately most do not contain enough of any of the herbs to be effective.
 Pure, quality tested single herbs will ensure that you are getting enough of the nutrients to get you on your way to more beautiful breasts.

+Fenugreek.
 From ancient times through the late 19th century, fenugreek played a major role in herbal healing.
 Then it fell by the wayside.
 Now things are once again looking up for the herb whose taste is a combination of celery and maple syrup.
-Modern scientific research has found that fenugreek can help reduce cholesterol levels, control diabetes and minimize the symptoms of menopause.

 In India, the herb was incorporated into curry blends.
 India's traditional Ayurvedic physicians prescribed it to nursing mothers to increase their milk.
 In American folk medicine, fenugreek was considered a potent menstruation promoter.
 It became a key ingredient in Lydia E. Pinkham's Vegetable Compound -- one of 19th-century America's most popular patent medicines for "female weakness" (menstrual discomforts).
 Today, fenugreek is most widely used in the United States as a source of imitation maple flavor.
 But this may change as its medicinal value becomes better known.